TundraGreen/Localization-Editor/ReadMe.txt

 Overview
 --------
-A system for maintaining multiple languages on a web page using php and sqlite.
+A system for maintaining a localization database.
+An application inserts "prompts" or "keys" where ever a language specific string is required.
+On execution, the application pulls that actual string in the appropriate language from the database.

+Localization Editor is a web app that makes it easy to create and maintain the database.
+It was particularly designed to facilitate multi-language web pages, but could be used anywhere support for various languages is desired.
+The maintenance of the text is completely separated from maintenance of the source code and can be done by translators with no knowledge of the source code.

+The Editor uses php, javascript and ajax to manage the localization information which is stored in an sqlite database.
 The text strings from the web pages are stored in a database.
 When the page is delivered to the user, php decides which language to pull from the database.

 The text is included in the web page with a entry like:
 <?php print local("hello_world") ?>
-When the page is requested, the php looks up the string, "text_prompt" in the database and returns, either "Hello World", or "Hola a Mundo", or "Hallo Welt".
+When the page is requested, the php looks up the string, "hello_world" in the database and returns, for example, either "Hello World", or "Hola a Mundo", or "Hallo Welt".

 System components